-At the beginning of a a fixed-rate mortgage loan, the majority your payment is applied to interest.
-The amount paid toward principal goes up slowly every month.
+When you first take out a fixed-rate mortgage loan, the majority your payment goes toward interest.
+The amount applied to principal increases up gradually every month.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
-Call Longhorn Mortgage at 512-302-9410 to discuss your situation with one of our professionals.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Longhorn Mortgage at 512-302-9410 to learn more.

-ARMs usually start at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust.
-These loans are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will move before the loan adjusts.
+ARMs most often have their lowest rates toward the start of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are best for borrowers who expect to move in three or five years.
+These types of ARMs benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 512-302-9410.
 We answer questions about different types of loans every day.